 - Applicants must be an international student starting a new course of study at NTU.
 We cannot consider applications from international students who were enrolled on a course of study at NTU before January 2022, unless they are progressing onto a new course of study at NTU.

 - Applications received after the 16:00 GMT (4 pm) deadline will automatically be considered for the next available deadline.
 For example, application forms submitted after the first deadline and before the second deadline, will be considered for the second deadline.

-- Applications received after the final / last deadline will not be considered.
+- Applications received after the final deadline will not be considered.

 - This application form is for eligible undergraduate and postgraduate taught courses only.
 Please do not use this form to apply for research funding.

-- If you have been made an offer of a place to study on a two year full-time Masters course which incorporates a year-long work placement, the maximum scholarship awarded will not exceed the value of half the Year One tuition fee, with the exception of candidates who are awarded a Sport Scholarship.
+- If you have been made an offer of a place to study on a one year full-time or two year part-time postgraduate Masters course, or a two year full-time postgraduate Masters course which incorporates a year-long work placement and you are awarded any other scholarship, bursary and / or tuition fee reduction from NTU you will only be eligible for the higher award (except for candidates who are awarded a Sport Scholarship).